 Polarpro makes great gear for drones and is currently one of only two companies making the Spark filters.

 At the time of writing (Aug 2017), according to one review on Amazon, they are changing the construction of their filters due to a small issue.
 So, if you are buying not long after this – check with them if the new version is available.

 Like with most 6 packs of filters, Polarpro gives you lots of great options with this set:

 Unlike the Freewell set above, they don’t have a pure Polarizer filter.
 So that is one big difference between the two sets.

 The other is the mounting method.
 These guys use a simple clip-over system (see how it is done in the video to your right/below on mobile).
 So, no need to mount a semi-permanent clip around the camera to attach filters.

-Of course, this is also a plus for the Freewells as it protects the lens at all times and provides an easier slide on and off system.
+Of course, this is also a plus for the Freewells as it protects the lens at all times and provides an easier slide-on and off the system.